tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 And as I looked into Angie’s eyes, I knew she felt the same.
 And over the next few hours the hospital settled into an uneasy silence.

 The night shift pressed on, but something had shifted.
 We were all exhausted, hollowed out by what we’d seen.
 The cattle dog.
-The Great Dane.
+The great dane.
 The blood.
 The two blood-drenched kennels we’d had to clean up.

 Mutt still sat in his kennel, untouched food sitting at his feet.
 The heater hummed in background.